Scale 1 : 64, length 129 cm, width 50 cm, height 99

 The ship model was built without sails to allow for a better view on the very detailed, impressive rigging.
-Please take your time to have a good look at the set of photos.
-There are several views of the entire ship model taken from all directions, and several closer views of hull, deck and rigging.
+More photos: There are several views of the entire ship model taken from all directions, and several closer views of hull, deck and rigging.
+Click images to enlarge!

 This model of HMS Agamemnon is a very beautiful,

 fine piece of work, especially in detailing the rigging.
 It is one the

 rare models having gun ports closed and thus clearly showing the elegance